 The OEM for VariDesk is a good size company and has the potential to continue making improvements on their level of quality.
 While VariDesk is known to offer some of the best service in the industry, they aren’t necessarily known to provide the best of the best products.
 If this problem isn’t resolved I wouldn’t be that surprised.
 For the vast majority of standing desk users, this might not even be a big concern.
 Considering the price point of the VariDesk, I would personally expect a higher level of QC in this area.

 While the Autonomous SmartDesk 2 Business Edition isn’t the highest rated desk on my best of list for 2018, the gears on their desk are pretty good.
 Much like the VariDesk, these gears are cold rolled and appear to be knocked off from the Ketterer gears found in our NewHeights XT.
 While they aren’t as nice as the Ketterer gears, they are the best we’ve seen on a Chinese made product.
 They are much cleaner than the gears found on the ProDesk 60 electric.
 If they could be dropped into the VariDesk, they would provide an instant improvement.
 This is unlikely, so if gears are important I would look at alternatives like the Autonomous Business Edition.

 Like I mentioned in the opening of the post, this is the best product we’ve seen coming out of China.
 What does that mean to you though?
-At $995 you will be getting a good desk, but not a great desk.
-If you’ve decided that assembly is a major headache or there is a high chance you’ll return the desk, VariDesk is the best option.
-If you’re looking for the best value in the category, this will not be it.
-Literally every other product that I have reviewed in the mid-range is less expensive than the ProDesk 60 electric.
+At $795 you will be getting a good desk.
+If you’ve decided that assembly is a major headache or there is a high chance you’ll return the desk, VariDesk is one of the best options.